remiduval/moderncollab/content/worksmart-terms-of-use.md

 ## Contacting us

-If you would like to contact us to understand more about this Agreement or wish to contact us concerning any matter relating to it, please do [Get in touch](https://moderncollab.co.uk/#contact)
+If you would like to contact us to understand more about this Agreement or wish to contact us concerning any matter relating to it, please do [Get in touch](https://moderncollab.co.uk/#contact){target="_blank"}